Dooders/.github/profile/README.md

 The project is structured around three core aspects: Technical, Philosophical, and Artistic.

 The Technical aspect focuses on leveraging open-source principles, state-of-the-art algorithms, and high-performance architectures.

 The Philosophical aspect delves into the essence of agency, autonomy, and consciousness, exploring fundamental questions about what it means to be an intelligent agent.

-Meanwhile, the Artistic aspect aims to visualize and express the beauty of emergent behaviors and complex systems, capturing the intricate interplay of these elements in a visually engaging manner.
+Finally, the Artistic aspect aims to visualize and express the beauty of emergent behaviors and complex systems, capturing the intricate interplay of these elements in a visually engaging manner.

 By blending philosophy, art, and technology, Dooders aspires to create a rich, multi-layered system that challenges and expands our understanding of intelligence and agency.